-As a bonus, the webui allows me to scrip control of the remote units using a cURL command as an alternative to ssh.
-Using cURL to control the outlets enables simple integration into automation platforms such as openHAB or Home Assistant.
-The following commands procuce an equivalent result (turning on channel a).
+As a bonus, the webui allows me to script control of the remote mains units using a curl command as an alternative to ssh.
+Using curl to control the outlets enables simple integration into automation platforms such as openHAB or Home Assistant.
+The following example commands produce an equivalent result (turning on channel a).

 $ ssh pi@raspberrypi "sudo p0wer a on"

 Using curl (hostname raspberrypi or host IP 192.168.1.123):